titan-data/.github/CONTRIBUTING.md

      programmatically enforce style when possible.
    * Be well-commented such that others can understand the purpose and flow of the code.
-This does not mean every line or function needs an associated comments, but that comments should help explain why things were done the way they were, how pieces fit together into a bigger picture, or how some potentially confusing bit of code operations.
+This does not mean every line or function needs an associated comment.
+Comments should help explain why things were done the way they were, how pieces fit together into a bigger picture, or how some potentially confusing bit of code operations.
    * Include sufficient tests and coverage so others can validate functionality in the face of other changes.
 Projects are encouraged to have rigorous automated tests and code coverage reports as part of the development